zmebratu/UFOs/README.md

 ![plot](static/images/nasa.jpg)

 ## Purpose
-The objective for this analysis was to provide users with filters to search for multiple criteria’s at once.
-The filters will sort by city, date, country, state, and shape.
+The objective for this analysis was to build a webpage and to provide users with filters to search for multiple criteria’s at once.
+The filters will allow users to sort by city, date, country, state, and shape.

 ## Results
 Upon entrance to our website, the user will observe the following: